Pregnant teacher loses unborn child in a crash 30 minutes after her baby shower - KTVZ

 Pruitt says Chandra instantly knew it was her daughter.
 She found Mashayla on the ground in front of her car.
 Pruitt says they are unsure how she got there, but the driver’s door was missing due to the accident.

-The driver of the vehicle that hit the fourth-grade math teacher fled the scene, but was apprehended late Saturday night, Pruitt told CNN.
+The driver of the vehicle that hit the fourth-grade math teacher fled the scene, but was apprehended late Saturday, Pruitt told CNN.

-James Gilbert, 35, was arrested and charged with leaving the scene of an accident with injuries, according to WDAM.
-It is unclear if he has legal representation.
+James Gilbert, 35, was charged with leaving the scene of an accident with injuries, according to WDAM.
+It is unclear whether he has legal representation.

 CNN has reached out to the Jones County Sheriff’s Office, but has not heard back.